Electric Vehicle Tax Credit 2024: A Complete Guide

 - The clean vehicle’s battery capacity

-- A statement declaration from the seller, made under penalty of perjury.
+- A statement declaration from the seller was made under penalty of perjury.

 - File Form 8936: Include all the required information on Form 8936, including the vehicle purchase details and the calculated federal tax credit amount.